 So, for the first time there are clear benefits to choosing payday loans over borrowing with one of the big high street banks.
 However, it really depends on the type of finance that you’re looking for.
 If you have an overdraft agreed with your bank and you don’t go over its limit then you may never incur the more expensive fees.
 You will also find the situation changes depending on who you bank with and what kind of account you have.
 The decision must ultimately come down to what you need to borrow and why.

 When are payday loans a good idea?

-Payday loans are perfect short-term finance when you need to borrow and repay swiftly.
+Payday loans are the perfect form of quick, short-term finance when you need to borrow and repay swiftly.
 As long as you’re only borrowing what you can afford then there are some great benefits.
 So, when might it be a good idea to look at a payday loan as a solution to a cash flow problem?